dmitryweiner/neural-things/formulas-audio-lab/README.md

 - Web Share API for file sharing on mobile (optional)
 - Screen Wake Lock API for preventing sleep mode (optional)
 - Canvas 2D for oscilloscope

+---

+## Changelog

+### 2025-12-24

+- **Fixed:** Spectrogram no longer resets when scrolling the formula list — spectrogram data is now preserved when canvas dimensions are unchanged and copied when resizing
+- **Added:** Copyright footer with link to source code on GitHub